liferay/liferay-docs/develop/tutorials/articles/110-portlets/07-using-javascript-in-your-portlets/03-using-npm-in-your-portlets/02-migrating-liferay-npm-bundler-projects-from-1x-to-2x.markdown

 After following the steps covered in the beginning, follow these remaining steps to migrate your Angular project to 2.x.
-While liferay-npm-bundler 1.x relied on Babel to perform some transformation steps, these transformations are now automagically applied in version 2.x.
+While liferay-npm-bundler 1.x relied on Babel to perform some transformation steps, these transformations are now automatically applied in version 2.x.
 Therefore, you should remove Babel from your project:

 1. Open your `tsconfig.json` file and replace the `"module": "amd"` compiler